 Next, stir in the almond cheese, taste the mixture and add more salt and pepper as you like.
 (At this point the filling can be stored covered in the fridge overnight if you like.).

 To assemble the pie, lay a sheet of filo pastry on a work surface with the long side facing you (keep the rest of the pastry covered with a damp tea towel to prevent it from drying out).
 Brush one of the short edges with a little olive oil and lay another sheet of pastry on the work surface, overlapping the oil coated short edge of the first one by about 5cm.

 Brush the pastry all over with a little olive oil then add another two sheets on top, brush with oil again and add another two sheets if you have enough pastry; brush with oil again.

-(I used a total of 18 sheets of pastry (plus one extra for patching) – three two sheet wide sections, three sheets deep.
+(I used a total of 18 sheets of pastry (plus one or two extra for patching) – three two sheet wide sections, three sheets deep.
 If you have fewer than 18 sheets then you can just double, rather than triple layer the pastry.)

 Take 1/3 of the spinach cheese mixture and form it into a long snake along the long edge of the pastry, leaving a 5cm gap at the bottom.
 Try and make sure that the filling is evenly spread.